T-Guerrero/dsvendas/README.md

   * Netlify

 ## Running
-To build and up the postgreSQL container on `:3333`:
+To build and up the postgreSQL container on `:3333` and Spring Boot container on `localhost:8080`:
 ```bash
 # Root directory
 $> docker-compose up --build